survivejs/react-book/manuscript/05_react_and_flux.md

 ### Setting Up Alt Instance

 Everything in Alt begins from Alt instance.
 It keeps track of Actions and Stores and keeps communication going on.
-To get started, let’s add Alt to our project:
+To get started, let's add Alt to our project:

 > npm i alt --save